Frequently Asked Questions

 This lists the differences (resulting in a value of USD100 or greater , or equivalent GBP or EUR) between the applicable rate of exchange for Miscellaneous items used when submitting the Form 1, and the rate of exchange applied on Call Day.
 Refer to ICH Regulation 17.

 What is the Protest procedure & how does it work?

 As per Regulation 22 an improper billing may be protested.
 Before a protest is lodged, the billing member must first be contacted and advised of the unacceptability of the specific invoice.
 The billed member then has until 2 days before Call Day to lodge the protest with the Clearing House.
 Should the protest be upheld then the item will be excluded from billing.

 Refer to the IATA Revenue Accounting Manual chapter A12.

 What if I am late with my claim?

-Contact the Clearing House and advise the situation - a problem cannot be addressed if it is unknown.
+Contact our Customer Service team and advise the situation - a problem cannot be addressed if it is unknown.
 Note that there are penalties for late claim submission.